ChadHayes91/Chad_Hayes_Portfolio/README.md

 ## Project 5: CS 7641 Machine Learning <br> Expectations Investing

-This project uses classical machine learning algorithms to aid in fundamental analysis of the stock market.
+This project used classical machine learning algorithms to aid in fundamental analysis of the stock market.
 We apply a variety of algorithms with hyperparameter tuning in order to see which algorithms perform better at this difficult task.

 Note: a group member does not want to publicly show all code since they plan on using it for personal purposes.
 Therefore, the GitHub code link is omitted for this project.